anushka00/website/readme.md

 # Helperbird website  ![Build and Deploy](https://github.com/Helperbird/website/workflows/Build%20and%20Deploy/badge.svg?branch=master)

 # Introduction
 Helperbird is a browser extension that gives you the features to make more web more accessible and make you more productive.
-By providing you with features such as dyslexia fonts, change the font & background color, text to speech, overlays, dyslexia ruler, immersive reader, reader mode and much more.
+By providing you with features such as dyslexia fonts,  options for changing the font & background color, text to speech conversion, overlays, dyslexia ruler, immersive reader, reader mode and much more.

 # Contribution
 ## Getting Started